 So how do you go about learning other props?
 Be smart, look at forums, and seek out small clues.
-The more props you learn the more you’ll start to realize they’re all similar.
-Just with the three props I showed you how to work out here in this article, I've provided you enough information to crack fifteen others.
-Crack those, and you’ll be well on your way to cracking them all.
+The more props you learn, the more you’ll start to realize that they’re all similar.
+Just with the props we showed how to work out, you have been provided with enough information to crack fifteen others.
+Crack these and you’ll be well on your way to cracking them all.

 If you’re frustrated and wish we had given the formulas for several more, some day when you have all the keys to prop betting, you’ll be extremely glad this was all that we shared.
 Remember, props are small markets; and for at least the time being, they are not all that difficult to beat.

 As a very final point, let us give you one more piece of advice.
 For the best chance of making money from props you should ideally have accounts at all of the top football betting sites.
 For some help in deciding which sites to join, please see our recommendations.

 The information found on Gamblingsites.org is for entertainment purposes only.
 It is a purely informational website that does not accept wagers of any kind.
 Although certain pages within Gamblingsites.org feature or promote other online websites where users are able to place wagers, we encourage all visitors to confirm the wagering and/or gambling regulations that are applicable in their local jurisdiction (as gambling laws may vary in different states, countries and provinces).